abadid/cmsc424-spring2023/project4/README.md

 ## Your Tasks

-You need to implement all unsupported operatons which are marked by:
+You need to implement all unsupported operators which are marked by:

 ```java
 throw new UnsupportedOperationException("Implement this.");